Quick access:

 Fantasmeem Skills designed by Karim Farah | photo by Alia Haju

-The pillar SKILLS aims at building capacity and strengthening skills of designers and design entrepreneurs in a practical and professional way, so as to help them grow their creative business and succeed in expanding the outreach of their various design projects.
-The design residency “Faculty,” the online training program “Design, Entrepreneurship and Co-Creation in Times of Overlapping Crises” and the intensive “Design Entrepreneurship Incubator Programme” are programs that were held under the pillar SKILLS, along with specialized workshops, targeted trainings and other qualification programs.
-Considering the national context in Lebanon as well as the global challenges faced by creatives and designers in particular, a focus has been especially put on sustainability and resilience in times of crises.
+The pillar SKILLS aimed at building capacity and strengthening skills of designers and design entrepreneurs in a practical and professional way, so as to help them grow their creative business and succeed in expanding the outreach of their various design projects.
+The design residency “Faculty,” the online training program “Design, Entrepreneurship and Co-Creation in Times of Overlapping Crises” and the intensive “Design Entrepreneurship Incubator Programme” were programs that were held under the pillar SKILLS, along with specialized workshops, targeted trainings and other qualification programs.
+Considering the national context in Lebanon as well as the global challenges faced by creatives and designers in particular, there was a focus put especially on sustainability and resilience in times of crises.

 Forward